 WHAT IS MUSIC THERAPY?

-Music Therapy, a form of non-threatening, non-verbal communication, is the evidence-based use of clinically prescribed use of music interventions.
+Music Therapy, a form of non-threatening, non-verbal communication, is the evidence-based use of clinically prescribed use of musical relating.
 Music Therapy makes use of a client’s greatest strengths and response to music to develop an individual’s greatest needs.
 Individualized goals are developed within a therapeutic relationship by a credentialed professional.
 Music Therapists use their training as musicians, clinicians, and researchers to accommodate changes in areas of cognition, communication, social skills, physical skills, behavior, sensory motor skills, psychological and emotional areas.

-- Musical experience requires not only time-ordered, affect-ordered responses, but also demands the elaborated use and control of body parts, and thus can be used to develop skills in the planning, organizing and controlling of physical and emotional responses.
+- Musical relating requires not only time-ordered, affect-ordered responses, but also demands the elaborated use and control of body parts, and thus can be used to develop skills in the planning, organizing and controlling of physical and emotional responses.

 - Because music is non-verbal communication, it offers the verbal individual a method for expressing feelings that are difficult to express in traditional language, and provides the non-verbal individual an alternate communication mode.